dsebastien/regForm/backend/README.md

 Steps:
 The user fills-in the form
 * provide details (firstname, lastname, ...)
 * choose number of slots

+TODO continue here

 The user submits the form
 * the application checks if there are enough remaining slots (API call)